The B2B marketer’s guide for reducing Customer Acquisition Cost (CAC) wisely

 Your calculation might look something like this 👇

-When calculating your CAC, you need to bear in mind the length of your typical buyer journey - or time to revenue metric.
+When calculating your CAC or Average CAC, you need to bear in mind the length of your typical buyer journey - or time to revenue metric.
 For instance, calculating a monthly CAC only makes sense if your buyer journeys are shorter than 4 weeks.
 In B2B, you want to be looking at the yearly mark as most journeys span a number of months.
 More on this below.

 Right, now you can calculate your Customer Acquisition, but how do you know what a ‘good’ CAC for your business is?